Bisimulations for Delimited-Control Operators: Contextual Equivalence

 \subsection{Definition for the Original Semantics}

 Terms are evaluated in the original semantics within an enclosing \resetId{}, so the corresponding contextual equivalence should test terms in contexts of the form $\reset \cctx$ only.
 Because delimited terms cannot reduce to stuck terms (Proposition~\ref{p:eval-reset}), the only possible observable action is evaluation to values.
 We, therefore, define contextual equivalence for the original semantics as follows. \begin{defi} Let $\tmzero$, $\tmone$ be closed terms.
 We write $\tmzero \ctxequivp \tmone$ if for all closed $\cctx$, $\reset{\inctx \cctx \tmzero} \evalcbv \valzero$ for some $\valzero$ iff $\reset{\inctx \cctx \tmone} \evalcbv \valone$ for some $\valone$. \end{defi} The relation $\ctxequivp$ is defined on all (closed) terms, not just delimited ones.
-The resulting relation is less discriminating than $\ctxequiv$, because $\ctxequivp$ uses contexts of a particular form, while~$\ctxequiv$ tests with all contexts. \begin{prop} We have $\mathord{\ctxequiv} \subseteq \mathord{\ctxequivp}$. \end{prop} As a result, any equivalence between terms we prove for the relaxed semantics also holds in the original semantics, and any bisimilarity sound w.r.t. $\ctxequiv$ (like the bisimilarities we define in Sections~\ref{s:app}, \ref{ss:env-LTS}, and~\ref{s:nf}) is also sound w.r.t. $\ctxequivp$.
+The resulting relation is less discriminating than $\ctxequiv$, because $\ctxequivp$ uses contexts of a particular form, while~$\ctxequiv$ tests with all contexts. \begin{prop} We have $\mathord{\ctxequiv} \subsetneq \mathord{\ctxequivp}$. \end{prop} As a result, any equivalence between terms we prove for the relaxed semantics also holds in the original semantics, and any bisimilarity sound {\wrt}$\ctxequiv$ (like the bisimilarities we define in Sections~\ref{s:app},~\ref{ss:env-LTS}, and~\ref{s:nf}) is also sound {\wrt}$\ctxequivp$.
 However, to reach completeness, we have to design a bisimilarity suitable for delimited terms (see Section~\ref{ss:env-LTS-original}).
 As for the relaxed semantics, we extend $\ctxequivp$ to open terms using Definition~\ref{d:open-extension}.

-The inclusion of Proposition~\ref{p:gen-inc-prog} is strict; in particular, $\ctxequivp$ verifies the axiom \AXshiftelim, while~$\ctxequiv$ does not.
+The inclusion of Proposition~\ref{p:gen-inc-prog} is strict because, e.g., $\ctxequivp$ verifies the axiom \AXshiftelim, while~$\ctxequiv$ does not.
 In fact, we prove in Section~\ref{ss:axioms-env} that $\ctxequivp$ contains the CPS equivalence $\cpsequiv$.
 The reverse inclusion holds neither for $\ctxequivp$ nor~$\ctxequiv$: there exist contextually equivalent terms that are not CPS equivalent.